Why is order flow so persistent?: Empirical results

-The behavior shown in Figure~\ref{splittingDecomp} is remarkably consistent across all 102 samples.
-To illustrate this, in the left panel of Figure \ref{splittingherding_ensemble} we plot the decomposition $C(\tau) = C_{split}(\tau) + C_{herd}(\tau)$ averaged across all of the 102 samples, and also plot the standard deviation across the samples for each time lag.
-The average behavior is very close to that of AZN.
-Furthermore, the standard deviations are small compared to the difference between $C_{split}$ and $C_{herd}$.
-For $\tau\leq 100$, where we have the best statistical reliability, there is not a single case in which the herding term is larger than the splitting term.
+This behavior is remarkably consistent across all 102 samples.
+To illustrate this, in the left panel of Figure \ref{splittingherding_ensemble} we plot the decomposition $C'(\tau) = C'_{same}(\tau) + C'_{other}(\tau)$ averaged across all of the 102 samples, and also plot the standard deviation across the samples for each time lag.
+There is remarkably little variation across the samples.
+The standard deviations are small compared to the difference between $C'_{same}$ and $C'_{other}$.
+For $\tau\leq 100$, where we have the best statistical reliability, there is not a single case in which $C'_{other}(\tau) > C'_{same}(\tau)$.

-The anti-herding effect observed for AZN is not special to this stock or this time period: Almost all stocks show similar behavior.
-To examine this in more detail, in the right panel of Fig.~\ref{splittingherding_ensemble} we enlarge the scale and plot only $C_{herd}$.
+The negative value of $C'_{other}$ observed for AZN is not special to this stock or this time period: Almost all stocks show similar behavior.
+To examine this in more detail, in the right panel of Figure~\ref{splittingherding_ensemble} we enlarge the scale and plot only $C'_{other}$.
 Instead of showing the standard deviation across the samples, we show the standard error.
-The fact that the average value of $C_{herd}$ is consistently negative for $10 \le \tau \le 250$, at many lags by more than three times the standard error, suggests that this effect is real.
-We will return in Section \ref{sec:anti_herd} to examine anti-herding in more detail.
+The fact that the average value of $C'_{other}$ is consistently negative for $10 \le \tau \le 250$, at many lags by more than three times the standard error, suggests that this effect is real.
+We will return in Section \ref{sec:anti_herd} to perform better statistical tests and shed some light on the cause of this phenomenon.

-To have a quantitative comparison of the size of the two terms and to see how this changes with $\tau$, in the left panel of Figure~\ref{sfig} we plot the fraction of the autocorrelation due to splitting, i.e.